-Second Semester French 5 hours lecture
+Second Semester French

 The second part of a four-semester sequence of transfer-level French courses.
 Continued work on language communication integrating listening, speaking, reading, and writing skills in real world contexts.
-Ongoing development of cultural awareness
+Ongoing development of cultural awareness.

-Prerequistite: FREN 120 or two years of equivalent.
+Prerequisite: FREN 120 or two years of equivalent.